Electric wall mounted heaters aren’t just safer than portable types, they are also 100% energy efficient, unlike propane and natural gas units.

 In terms of installation, there are two main types of electric wall heaters.

-The first is the simple wall-mounted style.
+The first is the simple wall mounted electric heater style.

 Typically, these types of units plug into an outlet.
 But a few do require direct wiring into the electrical system.
 In this case, getting help from a professional would be advised.

 The second style is a wall-insert type heater.

 These heating units are placed inside the wall between the stud boards.
 The opening is then covered with a vent grill similar to those used in a central heating system.

 Because these units require cutting into the wall and direct wiring, it is recommended that a professional perform the installation.

 Electric fireplace units also fit into the wall-insert style category.
 However, these units are much larger than a traditional insert heater.
 They can be placed in the wall, in a converted fireplace opening, or, if they include a mantle, work as a standalone unit that is anchored to the wall for safety.